 Thanks to the popularity of Amazon’s smart personal assistant Alexa, this might be the first thing you picture when you read this headline.
 However, long before the Echo was born, Amazon acquired another service named Alexa.
 In fact, it might be an influential factor in how your website is perceived.

 Alexa is a data analytics system that collects commercial web traffic data through a set of web extensions and toolbars.
 It’s actually been around since 1996, and became part of Amazon in 1999.
 The big draw with this service is the ranking system it provides, which measures how your website is doing compared to all other websites.

 In this article, we’ll get to know the ‘Alexa Rank’ and how it’s determined.
 We’ll also take a look at how you can improve your WordPress website’s Alexa Rank.
 Let’s get started!

 What Is Alexa Rank?

-The rank itself is created by combining an estimate of both a website’s average daily unique visitors and its daily page views over a three-month time period.
+The rank itself is created by combining an estimate of both a website’s average daily unique visitors and its daily page view numbers over a three-month time period.
 The website with the highest total is ranked number one for that time frame.

 Another thing Alexa’s website suggests to note is that the meaningfulness of the ranking is on a bit of a sliding scale.
-Whether your site falls below 100,000 or above 100,000 is a good starting point for determining how much weight to give your rank.
-They state that the closer your rank is to one, the more meaningful and accurate it will be.
-Additionally, the Alexa team admits that the less traffic your website gets, the harder it is for their process to accurately calculate what’s needed for the ranking.
+Whether your site falls below 100,000 or above 100,000 is a good starting point for determining how much weight to give your Alexa traffic rank.
+They state that the closer your site’s Alexa Rank is to one, the more meaningful and accurate it will be.
+Additionally, the Alexa team admits that the less website traffic your website gets, the harder it is for their process to accurately calculate what’s needed for the traffic ranking.